Skip to content

 \(Q_{10}\) Temperature sensitivity coefficient

-\(f\) The fraction of a pool or flux other than NPP
+\(f\) Fraction of a pool or flux other than NPP

 \(k\) Scaling factor